Craig Kobel

-Early years
+Early life

 Kobel attended Santaluces High School in Latana, Florida and was a student and a letterman in football, wrestling, and baseball.
 In football, he was a two-time All-Area selection.

 College career

 At South Florida, Kobel tied Kawika Mitchell's single season record for most tackles for loss with 19, in 2003.

 In 2004, Kobel recorded a team leading six sacks.
 Kobel also scored one touchdown.

 Professional career

 Tampa Bay Buccaneers

 On August 29, 2005, Kobel participated in a rookie mini-camp on a try-out contract with the Tampa Bay Buccaneers.

 Utah Blaze

 In 2006 Kobel played offensive line and defensive line for the Utah Blaze of the Arena Football League.
 In 2006 Kobel rushed one time, for a one-yard touchdown.
 He also had 6.5 tackles.

 Philadelphia Eagles

 On January 23, 2007 Kobel was signed by the Philadelphia Eagles.
 Later the same day he was allocated to NFL Europa.
 In NFL Europa Kobel played for the Cologne Centurions.

 Kobel was limited in the pre-season action by a sports hernia and underwent season-ending surgery.
 Kobel reached an injury settlement with the Eagles and was waived by the Philadelphia Eagles on August 28, 2007.